benjie/.dev/pages/graphql/errors.md

 </figcaption>
 </figure>

-Queries must be side-effect free and idempotent.
+**Queries must be side-effect free and idempotent.**

-That means, for example, that simply accessing a value should not change anything.
+This means, for example, that simply accessing a value should not change anything.
 So you cannot have fields that have a limited number of accesses in a query (for example "read this article three times then it's forbidden") - if you need a side-effect like this then this access must be modelled as a mutation to